Trading-Journal/trading-journal-authentication/README.md

 * Use token generated here in another project to validate flow and Lib (above)
 * Create version 1.0.0
 * Create TAG with current code for reuse in other projects

+## Pending for the future
+* Manage user session
+  * Can cancel a user session forcing a new login
+  * Cache the session status somehow
+    * Update this cache during login with time equal to jwt expiration
+    * Evict this cache when delete user session
+  * JWT lib will have a new version to validate JWT against some API
+    * Use configuration for that
+    * The API must receive the JWT and check if session is still valis

 ## Swagger